 How are the concepts of dependency and feedback related to data?

-If data is an organization’s most valuable asset, we have to manage it to create value with it.
-We must understand it, and monitor its quantity, quality, storage, and movement, much like warehouses function for managing physical assets and living things do with natural resources.
+If data is an organization’s most valuable asset (after its hardworking humans), we have to actively manage it to create value with it.
+We must understand it, and monitor its quantity, quality, storage, and movement.
+This is much like how warehouses function for managing physical inventories and what living beings do with available natural resources.

-To manage data assets together effectively to achieve specific objectives, we also have to understand the dependencies between data assets, and thus, among data-related activities.
-In 2019, these activities are still primarily coordinated by people (e.g. deploying technology-enabled solutions).
+To manage data assets effectively to achieve specific objectives, we also have to understand the dependencies between data assets, and thus, among data-related activities.
+In 2019, these activities are still primarily coordinated by people (e.g. implementing data platforms, or coordinating data initiatives).

 Once you understand the dependencies between data and people within an organization (a living system), you can unlock tremendous value from data.
-This is because understanding these connections gives you a lot of information about the ‘data trail’ and can help organizations identify where to invest in better data flows to drive better decision-making and value from sharing data.
+This is because understanding these connections gives you a lot of information about the ‘data trail’.
+Knowing how your data flows can help organizations identify where to invest in better data quality, and which data to use to drive better decision-making and build value from data-sharing efforts.

-So, why don’t we hear much about data governance, but see much more investment in, and discussion of, technology solutions and other more ‘practical’ wins?
+So, why don’t we hear much about data governance, but see much more investment in, and discussion of, technology solutions and other more ‘practical’ and short-term wins?

 In addition to relatively little deep exploration of data processes, and a general disconnect in our views of organizations as living systems, organizations do not usually rely on a holistic system of internal feedback.